billc27/Personal-Blogging-API/README.md

 # Personal Blogging API
-A RESTful API to power a personal blog.
+A RESTful API to power a personal blog using Node.js and Express.
+This project includes:
+* Unit Testing: Comprehensive unit tests using Jest and Supertest to ensure the reliability and correctness of the API.
+* Dockerized Environment: Fully containerized setup using Docker and Docker Compose for easy deployment and consistent development environments.
 <br />

 ## Functionality